jeremydmoore/mcn2020_proposal/ABSTRACT.md

 Or: Intro to GitHub for Cultural Heritage Professionals, an Open Source Adventure for the Non-Coder

-Abstract description: The code repository GitHub is a great place to find projects shared by your colleagues and way for groups to work together.
-It's a community and technology built on top of a particular distributed version control method, named git.
-Not just for code, GitHub can be used for documents, metadata, spreadsheets, and even host a static website.
+Abstract description: The code repository GitHub is a great place to find projects shared by your colleagues and is also a way for groups to work together asynchronously.
+It is a community and technology built on top of a particular distributed version control method, named git.
+Not just for code, GitHub can be used for documents, metadata, and spreadsheets; you can even host a static website in a GitHub repository!
 In this introductory session, Jeremy and Charles will walk through the GitHub process for two projects: a text-based studio workflow document and some custom Python scripts to expand the capabilities of the imaging software Capture One Pro.

 Proposed session format: (e.g. round-table discussion, multi-presenter panel, single presenter case study, etc.) Zoom / Hangouts / GoToMeeting with two presenters and a moderator